About

 The Artists

 Pleasant Shimo prioritizes underrepresented and emerging voices.
-Nearly 90% of our contributing artists are women, representing six countries and a broad range of styles—from independent illustrators to graduates of top art programs.
-Artists are selected through graduation showcases, community referrals, and direct outreach.
-What unites them is a personal connection to the places they depict and a commitment to turning lived experience into art.
+Nearly 90% of our contributing artists are women, representing six countries and a broad range of styles.
+Each artists has a personal connection to the places they depict and a commitment to turning lived experience into art.

 The Team

-Brett spent a decade producing international news, including work at CBC Vancouver, TRT World in Turkey, and NHK World in Tokyo.
-After earning his MBA from McGill University, he founded Pleasant Shimo to merge his passion for storytelling, community, and design.
+Pleasant Shimo was founded in 2024 by Brett Kwan, a former international journalist who spent a decade producing stories at CBC Vancouver, TRT World in Istanbul, and NHK World in Tokyo.
+After earning his MBA from McGill University, Brett launched Pleasant Shimo to bring together his love of storytelling, community, and thoughtful design.

 Special thanks to Marko Matijevic for designing Pleasant Shimos’s website.